• Home

 I don’t know if it’s the fact that it serves as a warning of an impending meltdown, or if it’s just that I’m taking his “I quit” as laziness.
 Either way, if I’m not intentional, it’s difficult for me to stay calm and not join the tantrum.

 I don’t remember being taught perseverance, but I must have learned it at some point.
-I want to raise my boys to be hard workers and to keep at it even when it’s hard, and that takes intentionality.
+I want to raise my children to be hard workers and to keep at it even when it’s hard, and that takes intentionality.

 We’ve had conversations about perseverance.
 We’ve talked about not using the word ‘never’ and why it’s so important to keep trying, but none of that was sinking in…or at least not as quickly as I’d like.